 FICO scores for banks and nonbanks, in both the Ginnie Mae and GSE arenas, dipped in 2021 and 2022.
-The difference between the FICOs on bank and non-bank GSE loans stood at 5 points in November 2022, compared to the 22-point gap in the Ginnie space.
+The difference between the FICOs on bank and non-bank GSE loans stood at 5 points in December 2022, from 12 points in December 2020, compared to the 22-point gap in the Ginnie space.
 FICO scores for banks and nonbanks in both GSE and Ginnie Mae segments increased during the Q1 2019 to Q1 2021 period, due to increased refi activity.
 Because borrowers of refi loans typically have higher FICO scores than borrowers of purchase loans, FICO scores are now declining as the refi wave wanes.
 Note that there has been a sharp cut-back in FHA lending by banks post-2008.
 As pointed out on page 11, banks now comprise only about 9 percent of Ginnie Mae originations.